zhaoxi120/deepkoala/README.md

 ![image](https://github.com/zhaoxi120/deepkoala/blob/main/figures/comparison_with_traditional_tools.png)

-On an independent test set , DeepKOALA is up to **37.5 times faster** than BlastKOALA while maintaining a comparable or superior precision (84.13% ) to tools like KofamScan (78.74% ) and GhostKOALA (83.06% ).
+On an independent test set, DeepKOALA is up to **37.5 times faster** than BlastKOALA while maintaining a comparable or superior precision (84.13%) to tools like KofamScan (78.74%) and GhostKOALA (83.06%).

 ### Application on Metagenomic Datasets

 ![image](https://github.com/zhaoxi120/deepkoala/blob/main/figures/comparison_metagenome.png)

 **`metagenome` mode** is optimized for fragmented sequences.
-It can annotate the 46 million proteins of the OM-RGC v2 catalog in approximately 30 minutes and uniquely identifies over 1 million sequences missed by other mainstream tools.
+It can annotate the 46 million proteins of the OM-RGC v2 catalog in approximately 30 minutes and additionally identifies over 1 million sequences missed by other mainstream tools.